-The following tables identify the most comprehensive list available of severe wind events and associated damages in Madison County and the participating jurisdictions.
+The following tables identify the most comprehensive list available of severe wind events and associated damages in Madison County and the participating jurisdictions from 2013 to present.
 No participating jurisdiction has recorded a severe wind event more recently than 2019.